 New Grande North Winter Festival brings light, warmth to Grande Prairie

 For Grande Prairie residents and those who know the area, few things make more sense than a city-wide winter festival.
 Winter and the north go together like wax on skis or hot chocolate after a sleigh ride.
-And the timing of the first annual event, January 14 - 16, 2022, is a hopeful sign for festival lovers everywhere.
+And the timing of the second annual event, January 14 - 16, 2023, makes it a perfect way to welcome the new year.

 “The event is the first of its kind in the community, and a unique and collaborative approach to warm up the community this winter,” said Grande Prairie's Mayor Jackie Clayton, upon announcing the festival.

 The three main venues - Bonnetts Energy Centre, Muskoseepi Park and Montrose Cultural Centre - are centered in the downtown core, specifically designed to make the festival walkable and accessible.

 Events range from free, all-ages activities to paid, ticketed events like Grande Prairie Storm hockey games, a licensed Ice Gardens and the ice carving competition.

 “Winter can be taxing, being indoors for extended periods of time, and that’s why it’s really important to get out and be together,” explains Jade Nyland, event manager for the festival.
 “We want to really show the warmth that the city can create when we bring people together.”